If you think Pinterest group boards are dead, you’re in for a surprise.

 Psst, looking for a fuss-free way to post your content on Pinterest?
 Check out Edgar — Edgar automates all of your social media scheduling in just a few clicks.

 Next, repost the content from these group boards to your boards.
 This tells Pinterest that you’re an active user, which — in Dave’s words — helps you stay in good standing with the algorithm.
+Learn how to share a Pinterest board with your followers too.

 Dave’s approach also fosters goodwill with group board members.
 So take a leaf out of his book!
 They’re more likely to reciprocate and share your content with their audience.